80 Years Since the Internment of Japanese Canadians

 May 9, 2022 • Yusuke Tanaka

 After World War I, Japan joined the League of Nations and the Anglo-Japanese Alliance was annulled.
 The extension of the Anglo-Japanese Alliance was strongly opposed by the British Dominion of Canada.
 Canada distanced itself from Britain, strengthened its autonomy, and placed greater importance on friendly relations with the United States for its security.
 Japan’s growing economic and military power and blatant expansionism already posed a threat to the Western powers.
-It may have been a natural consequence that their vigilance was amplified …
+It may have been a natural consequence that their vigilance …

 Part 2: The Removal of “Men Only” Expanded to “All Japanese Canadian”